socrata/python-101/lessons/0-install-python.md

 ```

+## Slack ##

+Make sure to join the Slack channel `#python-101`, if you want to post
+links or ask questions some time other than lectures/office hours.

+I'll do my best to follow the channel during working hours.

-Next time we'll cover doing things more complicated than you can do
+Next time we'll cover doing things more fun than simple arithmetic.
-with a drug store calculator.